7 Different Types of Logos: Which Style is Right for You?

 Pictorial logos often evolve instead of emerging from the get-go.

-The Starbucks logo is an excellent example of this process.
+The Target, Adidas or Starbucks logo is an excellent example of this process.

 It started with the circle, mermaid figure, and the company name surrounding it.